comit/sonoff-bridge/Commands.md

-The Sonoff-Tasmota firmware provides interfaces for control and status updates over **MQTT**, **web** and **serial**.
+The Sonoff-Tasmota firmware provides three powerful man machine interfaces: **MQTT**, **web** and **serial**.

 ### MQTT

 MQTT is the recommended interaction interface.
-You can find all relevant details regarding MQTT in the [MQTT Essentials](http://www.hivemq.com/mqtt-essentials/).
+You can find all relevant details regarding MQTT in the [MQTT Essentials](http://www.hivemq.com/mqtt-essentials/) article series.
 You'll need an MQTT broker in place and should utilize an independent [MQTT client](http://www.hivemq.com/blog/seven-best-mqtt-client-tools) for troubleshooting.
 Setting up the basic MQTT environment is out of the scope of this article.

-The MQTT commands are constructed from MQTT Topic for ```cmnd/sonoff/<command>``` and MQTT message for ```<parameter>``` and are NOT case sensitive.

-Commands to address a specific relay are formed like ```cmnd/sonoff/<command><relay>``` where applicable.
+Please check the specific [MQTT Features](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Features) wiki page to learn more.

 **Example:**

-For a Sonoff-Tasmota module with the FullTopic "tasmota/%topic%/%prefix%/", the topic "sonoff-mylight" and following the definition of the "Power" command below.
-"Power1" represents the first relay which every switching Sonoff module has.
+A Sonoff-Tasmota module was configured with the *FullTopic* `tasmota/%topic%/%prefix%/` and the topic setting "sonoff-mylight".
+We want to switch the light On and Off.

+By looking at the commands table below we can learn about the [Power](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#main) command and the TOGGLE command.
+"Power1" represents the first relay.

 * Status query:
   ```java